nealhamacher/NealU-Course-Registration/README.md

 A course registration system for a fictional university.
 Supports adding and dropping classes, and informs the user of scheduling conflicts or if a class is full.
 Built using MERN stack; vite and bootstrap were used in the front-end.
 Designed to minimize back-and-forth between front-end and back-end, so most updates are sent to the back-end and then updated in the front-end (the original database is only queried when first visiting the front-end site, and there is no consideration for concurrent users).

 ## To Run (Latest Version)
-The back-end and database are currently deployed, to run the front-end, clone the frontend foler, navigate into it, and run <strong>npm install</strong> to install dependencies.
-Start the server with <strong>npm run dev</strong> or <strong>npm start</strong> and once the app starts, navigate to http://localhost:3000
+The web app is deployed, click the github pages link on the right or navigate to https://nealhamacher.github.io/NealU-Course-Registration/

 ## To Run (Local Version)
 <ol>